Articles on: Designers' Rating

 Alignment

-The level of attention you pay to details can clearly been seen by your commitment to precisely aligned texts, shapes and images.
-Getting it right can become a good habit over long term, but it does require quite the trained eye.
-Our admins can spot even if just one pixel if off, in time with practice you will know how to satisfy their extremely high standards.
+The level of attention you pay to details can clearly be seen by your commitment to precisely aligned texts, shapes, images and other elements.
+Getting it right can become a good habit over long term, but it does require quite trained eye.
+Our admins can spot even if just one pixel is off, but in time with practice you will know how to satisfy their extremely high standards.

 What does it mean if you got this tag as feedback from an admin?